onehippo/ckeditor/README.md

 Only a part of each external plugin's code has to be included in the Hippo CKEditor build, i.e. the part that should to into the CKEditor subdirectory `plugins/XXX`.

-The `dev/builder/build.sh`script makes sure the dependencies are pulled in via node package manager (npm) and then copied to the plugins directory.
+The Maven build makes sure the dependencies are pulled in via node package manager (npm) and then copied to the plugins directory using npm and the `dev/builder/build.sh` script.

 ### Adding a new external plugin

-Adding an external plugin can be done by including them in the 'dependencies' property of the package.json.
-If the external plugin does not contain a (valid) package.json file then you need to fork the github repository under the onehippo github group and add the package.json yourself.
+Adding an external plugin can be done by including them in the `dependencies` property of the `package.json.` If the external plugin does not contain a (valid) `package.json` file then you need to fork the github repository under the onehippo github group and add the `package.json` yourself.

 ### Updating an external plugin

-Updating an external plugin can be done by publishing a new version of the plugin (see that plugin's README) to the hippo npm registry and then bumping to that version in the package.json.
+Updating an external plugin can be done by publishing a new version of the plugin (see that plugin's README) to the hippo npm registry and then bumping to that version in the `package.json`.

 ## The remainder of this file contains the unmodified CKEditor README